 My suitcase must have contained one massive slice of luck because having landed at eight in the morning, just one hour later I’d tackled immigration, checked in for my 10 o’clock Udon Thani flight and cashed some traveller’s cheques.
 I landed at Udon Thani’s airport just minutes after midday.
 Wonderful Wi was there to greet me in my winter wonderland.

 We relaxed in the city for two days and nights before heading off to our village home.
 Udon Thani has a noticeable presence of festive tourists but by no means as many as a few years back.
 Baht Man and Frosty may have a lot to do with that.

 Village life started with a ‘zap’ but it sure as hell beat a Heathrow airport tiled floor.
 I guess my heavy cold/virus was a way of life saying you’ve had more than your share of luck this Yuletide season.

-Wilai and I are now in the middle of a three-day trip to the mountains of Loei for the purpose of visiting the Annual Phu Rua Flower Festival, and also to enjoy the delights of a fantastic region of Thailand.
+Wilai and I are now in the middle of a three-day trip to the mountains of Loei to visit the Annual Phu Rua Flower Festival.
+Also, to enjoy the delights of a fantastic region of Thailand.
 Lots of flowers and pollen are just what a chain-smoking asthmatic like myself needs right now.
 I guess tonight I really will have to up my dosage of Jack Daniels and Wonder Red filter tips.

 I hope you all had a very merry Christmas and are looking forward to the New Year whichever way you choose to enjoy it.
 Best seasonal wishes from myself, Wilai and Beyond The Mango Juice.